Extraordinary Women: MARIA TALLCHIEF - featuring Zoom Q&A with filmmakers!

 Advertisement

-Join us for a documentary about this Extraordinary Woman, who might well have become a concert pianist had she not, after her family moved to Los Angeles, begun training with and been inspired by Bronislava Nijinska, former dancer, choreographer and sister to famed male dancer Vaslav Nijinsky.
+So deep was her talent, she might well have become a concert pianist had she not, after her family moved to Los Angeles, begun ballet training with and been inspired by Bronislava Nijinska, former dancer, choreographer and sister to famed male dancer Vaslav Nijinsky.

 Produced and written by Sandra Osawa (Makah Tribe) with her partner Yasu Osawa, the film traces Tallchief’s life from her childhood days in Oklahoma, her move to Los Angeles and her early professional life in New York City with the Ballet Russe.
 It also explores how Tallchief’s embrace of dance finds roots in her indigenous heritage and how her talent and partnership with Balanchine changed the course of ballet in America.